-Interns must complete an LSH employment application, provide documentation regarding completion of a recent physical, and complete paperwork for a security background check prior to beginning work at LSH.
+Interns must complete an LSH employment application, provide documentation regarding completion of a recent physical, proof of immunity for MMR and Vercella, and complete paperwork for a security background check prior to beginning work at LSH.
 A drug screen is required.
-Failure to pass the background check or drug screen will result in the intern's employment at LSH being terminated.
+Failure to pass the background check or a positive drug screen will result in the intern's employment at LSH being terminated.
 Interns provide services under supervision of a licensed psychologist.